|Company Name:||PK Education|

 - The right to withdraw consent at any time.

-Where you have consented to the Company processing your personal data and sensitive personal data you have the right to withdraw that consent at any time by contacting Alexandra Carpenter, PK Education’s National Compliance Manager, who handles data protection issues and is company’s data protection officer.
+Where you have consented to the Company processing your personal data and sensitive personal data you have the right to withdraw that consent at any time by contacting Karl Housley, PK Education’s National Compliance Manager, who handles data protection issues and is company’s data protection officer.

 Please note that if you withdraw your consent to further processing that does not affect any processing done prior to the withdrawal of that consent, or which is done according to another legal basis.